FAQ: Potlatch Punk Manifesto

 Protect what you love.

 Punch nazis.
 LIBERATE Palestine.
 Black Lives Matter.
 Trans women are women.
 Don’t just consider accessibility, make it.
-Justice for our missing and murdered women and girls.
+Support Disabled folks and remember a Disabled person’s agency comes first over unsolicited pity.
+Support our MAD communities and be real about what the looks like; you aren’t always going to get it right but leading with compassion helps.
+Justice for our missing and murdered women, girls, trans and 2S+ folks.
 Our Muslim communities are beautiful and deserve protection.
-Our Jewish communities are beautiful and deserve protection.
+Our Jewish communities are beautiful and deserve protection; and do not conflate Zionism with Judaism.
 Include our two-spirited/Indigiqueer community members in ceremony.
-Know that matriarchy is not utopia and requires loving relations not unquestioning compliance and that tradition is not inherently sacred but what we make sacred.
+Know that matriarchy is not utopia and requires loving relations not unquestioning compliance, and that tradition is not inherently sacred but what we make sacred.
+Drug-users are sacred too, deserve ceremony too.
+Sex workers are sacred, and deserve ceremony too.
 Do not become complicit in oppression; think about these things when we are making.
 For me, this is how I Potlatch as a person away from their territory, their people and without their language.

 Potlatch Punk is not about copyright; make your own jackets.
 This project is not original but it is creative.
-It is about making work to hold space together.
-To quote Roma punk Eugene Hutz in his song Illumination; “but we who see our destiny/ in sound of this same old punk song/ let rest originality for sake of passing it around”.
-That is to say; respect where the space we have came from and through who it was manifested and hold it (preciously), expand it (consensually and always with the intention of inclusion of those who also fight oppression).
-Fight for the spaces that hold you, fight to take them back when they’ve been pillaged, hold them even in the face of exploitation, co-optation and the on-going genocides of failing, imploding, and volatile colonial states that still seek to erase our bodies from the land and from our own creations.
+It is about making work to hold space and time together.
+Respect where the space we have came from and through who it was manifested and hold it (preciously), expand it (consensually and always with the intention of inclusion of those who also fight oppression).
+Fight for the spaces that hold you, fight to take them back when they’ve been pillaged, hold them even in the face of exploitation, co-optation and the on-going genocides of failing, imploding, and volatile empires that still seek to erase our bodies from the land and memory.
 Hold your ground even when faced with the violence that is lateral.
 Hold it even when you’ve lost faith because we all need places that we can come back to.